Lia-Moon/Interactive-rating-component/README.md

 ### What I learned

-I enjoy practicing JavaScript, reinforcing some and learning new ones.
+I enjoyed practicing JavaScript, reinforcing some and learning new ones.

 Examples:
 ```js